babaisflag/ctf/[210723-27] ImaginaryCTF 2021/README.md

 **Solution**

 Join discord; flag is at the `#imaginaryctf-2021` channel.
-Another free 15 points.
+Free 15 points.

 **Flag**
 ```